-Daniel Ayuch is Professor of New Testament at the St. John of Damascus Institute of Theology at the University of Balamand, where he teaches courses in the field of New Testament studies.
-His research work is based on linguistic and narrative text analysis and his fields of interest include the Lucan Diptych, the Synoptic Gospels, and the writings of Early Judaism.
-He has been a full time faculty member since April 2000.
-His Ph.D.
-(Dr. Theol.) degree is from the Westphaelian Wilhelm University of Münster (Germany).
+Daniel Alberto Ayuch is a full professor of New Testament at the St. John of Damascus Institute of Theology at the University of the Balamand, where he teaches undergraduate and graduate courses in the field of New Testament studies.
+His research work is based on linguistic and narrative analysis and his fields of interest include the Lucan Diptych, the Synoptic Gospels, and the ancient and modern Arabic translations of the New Testament.
+He has been a member of the faculty since April 2000.
+His PhD degree (Dr. in theology) is from the University of Münster in Westphalia (Germany).
 His thesis on Lucan social ethics was published in Münster in 1998.
-He wrote several research papers for international conferences and consultations in Lebanon, Cyprus, Finland, Romania, Switzerland, Spain, Greece, Italy and USA.
-He is a member of the Biblical Federation in Lebanon (BFL), the Orthodox Center for the Advancement of Biblical Studies in the USA (OCABS) and the Society of Biblical Literature in the USA (SBL).
-He also has several articles in peer-reviewed journals in English and Spanish, participated in the edition of the Pastoral Bible (Arabic, Bible Society, 2011) and wrote a commentary on Mark for the upcoming Modern Arabic Commentary (Dar Al-Thakafa, Cairo).
+In addition, he wrote several research papers for international conferences and consultations in the Middle East, Europe, North America, South America, and India.

+Dr. Daniel Ayuch is a member of the Orthodox Center for the Advancement of Biblical Studies in the USA (OCABS), the Society of Biblical Literature in the USA (SBL), the Biblical Federation in Lebanon (FBL), the Argentine Biblical Association (ABA), and the Synodical Committee for a modern translation of the New Testament.
+He has been a visiting Professor at several faculties of Theology in Lebanon and abroad: at the University of Iasi in Romania, The University of Erlangen in Germany, the Catholic University of Santiago in Argentina, the Catholic Coptic Faculty in Cairo and the University of the Holy Spirit, the St. Paul Institute, the Near East School of Theology, and the Antonine University in Lebanon.